Ten Almost Forgotten Female Country Music Singers

-Lane continues to record with her most recent album in 2010 On the Wings of Songs.
+Lane continues to record with her most recent album, Christmas Love released in 2017.

 Lane also has acting on her resume with role in the 1986 TV series Heart of the City episode Don't Sell Yourself to the Cannibals airing in October.

 Actress Linda Hamilton lip-synced Lane's vocals in the TV movie Country Gold which starred Loni Anderson as a country music singer.